Financial-Times/origami-registry-ui/README.md

 ## Deployment

-TODO everything in this section is a lie until we create the Heroku apps

 The production ([EU][heroku-production-eu]/[US][heroku-production-us]) and [QA][heroku-qa] applications run on [Heroku].
 We deploy continuously to QA via [CircleCI][ci], you should never need to deploy to QA manually.
 We use a [Heroku pipeline][heroku-pipeline] to promote QA deployments to production.